Hank’s Bio—the Short Story

 Hank’s Bio—the Long Story

-A USA Today bestselling author of 12 thrillers, Hank Phillippi Ryan has won multiple prestigious awards for her crime fiction: five Agathas, three Anthonys, the Daphne, two Macavitys, and for The Other Woman, the coveted Mary Higgins Clark Award.
+A USA Today bestselling author of 14 psychological thrillers, HANK PHILLIPPI RYAN has won multiple prestigious awards for her crime fiction: five Agathas, five Anthonys, the Daphne, two Macavitys, and for The Other Woman, the coveted Mary Higgins Clark Award.
 National reviews have called her a “master at crafting suspenseful mysteries” and “a superb and gifted storyteller.”
 Watch for her newest thriller One Wrong Word, coming February 2024.

-Hank’s newest book is The Murder List is the Anthony Award winner for Best Novel of 2019, and an Agatha, Macavity and Mary Higgins Clark Award nominee.
-It is the only book to be nominated in both the Agatha best contemporary fiction category and for the Mary Higgins Clark Award.
+Her 2019 book is now in paperback, The Murder List is the Anthony Award winner for Best Novel of 2019, and an Agatha, Macavity and Mary Higgins Clark Award nominee.
+It was the only book to be nominated in both the Agatha best contemporary fiction category and for the Mary Higgins Clark and Macavity Awards.
 It was a CrimeReads Most Anticipated Summer Book of 2019 and a CNN Ultimate Beach Read.
 NYT bestseller Liv Constantine calls it “an exhilarating thrill ride,” A.J.
 Finn says, “exciting, explosive, relentless,” and B.A.
 Paris says it’s “her best yet,” and Library Journal starred review says, “Masterly plotted—with a twisted ending—a riveting, character-driven story.”
 Hank was also the 2019 Guest of Honor at Bouchercon, the world mystery convention.

 Hank’s 2018 book was her first standalone psychological suspense thriller Trust Me, an Agatha Nominee.
 Suspense Magazine’s reviewer calls “By far one of the best thrillers I’ve read in years.”
 The Booklist starred review says “a knockout!” and New York Post, BOOK BUB, PopSugar, Real Simple Magazine, CrimeReads, Criminal Element and Writer’s Bone named it one of the Best Thrillers of 2018.
 The Washington Book Review also named it an Essential Novel.